Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

 Show no exhaustion

-It wasn't as if he was particularly annoyed at being woken up so very early in the morning, and he didn't even mind being jolted out of his dream, as it hadn't been at all pleasant, but there were some mornings where he wished he'd get treated like Dudley and be allowed to sleep in, eat as much as he wanted for breakfast, or at the very least, be looked upon with some expression other than disgust.
+It wasn't as if he was particularly annoyed at being woken up so very early in the morning, and he didn't even mind being jolted out of his dream as it hadn't been at all pleasant.
+There were some mornings, though, where he wished he'd get treated like Dudley and be allowed to sleep in, eat as much as he wanted for breakfast, or at the very least, be looked upon with some expression other than disgust.

 Don't hope for anything, it's a set up to being hurt